US Presidents who Never Served in the Military

 However, the reality is that military service isn’t a requirement for holding the highest office in the United States.
 Therefore, a significantly large number of American Presidents did not serve in any capacity.

-Military service was once considered an essential credential for being the president, especially in the 19th and early 20th centuries.
+Military service was once an essential credential for presidents.
+This was especially true in the 19th and early 20th centuries.
 However, since the Vietnam War era, public expectations have shifted, and civilian careers have become more common paths to the White House.

 The US Constitution states that only a civilian can have control of the armed forces by naming the President as Commander-in-Chief.
 There is no constitutional prohibition on a current or former general becoming President.
 Ulysses S. Grant and Dwight D. Eisenhower were former generals.